Why subject leadership is crucial to the success of your primary curriculum

 A subject leader must analyse the intended content of their subject, know what is being delivered, when and why, and understand the impact of the provision.
 The following questions are often helpful during this part of the ABC process:

-• Are all of the programmes of study in the subject covered?
+• Are all the programmes of study in the subject covered?

 • Are all elements of each programme of study covered?